Algal bloom

-An algal bloom or algae bloom is a rapid increase or accumulation in the population of algae in freshwater or marine water systems.
-It is often recognized by the discoloration in the water from the algae's pigments.
+An algal bloom or algae bloom is a rapid increase or accumulation in the population of algae in fresh water or marine water systems.
+It may be a benign or harmful algal bloom.

+Algal bloom is often recognized by the discoloration in the water from the algae's pigments.
 The term algae encompasses many types of aquatic photosynthetic organisms, both macroscopic multicellular organisms like seaweed and microscopic unicellular organisms like cyanobacteria.
 Algal bloom commonly refers to the rapid growth of microscopic unicellular algae, not macroscopic algae.
 An example of a macroscopic algal bloom is a kelp forest.

 Algal blooms are the result of a nutrient, like nitrogen or phosphorus from various sources (for example fertilizer runoff or other forms of nutrient pollution), entering the aquatic system and causing excessive growth of algae.
 An algal bloom affects the whole ecosystem.

-Consequences range from the benign feeding of higher trophic levels to more harmful effects like blocking sunlight from reaching other organisms, causing a depletion of oxygen levels in the water, and, depending on the organism, secreting toxins into the water.
+Consequences range from benign effects, such as feeding of higher trophic levels, to more harmful effects like blocking sunlight from reaching other organisms, causing a depletion of oxygen levels in the water, and, depending on the organism, releasing toxins into the water.
+Yet, algae also play a crucial role by producing about 70 % of Earth's oxygen, which supports terrestrial life.
 Blooms that can injure animals or the ecology, especially those blooms where toxins are secreted by the algae, are usually called "harmful algal blooms" (HAB), and can lead to fish die-offs, cities cutting off water to residents, or states having to close fisheries.
 The process of the oversupply of nutrients leading to algae growth and oxygen depletion is called eutrophication.

-Algal and bacterial blooms have persistently contributed to mass extinctions driven by global warming in the geologic past, most infamously during the end-Permian extinction driven by Siberian Traps volcanism and the biotic recovery following the mass extinction.
+Algal and bacterial blooms have persistently contributed to mass extinctions driven by global warming in the geologic past, such as during the end-Permian extinction driven by Siberian Traps volcanism and during the biotic recovery following the mass extinction (by delaying the recovery).